LLNL/llnl.github.io/about/using-github.md

 1. [Create an account on GitHub](https://github.com/join)

+  - You *do not need* a separate work account and personal account, unless you prefer to.

 2. [Update your profile information](https://github.com/settings/profile)

   - **Photo**: A headshot photo, or image that is uniquely you.